Boston MA Family Attractions

 Charlestown, MA 02129

-A 221 foot monument built to honor the soldiers who fought the British on Breeds Hill during the revolution.
+A 221-foot monument was built to honor the soldiers who fought the British on Breeds Hill during the revolution.
 Climb to the top for breathtaking views.

 Congress and State St.